crowbait/typespec-typescript-emitter/README.md

 - `enable-typeguards` (default: false): enables output of typeguards, *IF* type-output is enabled.
 - `enable-routes` (default: false): enables output of the HTTP-routes object.
 - `enable-routed-typemap` (default: false): enables output of an indexable type mapping paths and HTTP verbs to request and response bodies.
-- `string-nominal-enums` (default: false): outputs member names as strings instead of index values for enum members declared without explicit values (routed typemap only, see [example](#routed-typemap)).
+- `string-nominal-enums` (default: false): outputs member names as strings instead of index values for enum members declared without explicit values.
 - `serializable-date-types` (default: false): outputs serializable types for typespec's dates types that match OpenApi spec.
 Types like `offsetDateTime`, `plainDate` and `utcDateTime` will be emitted as `string` and `unixTimestamp32` as `number`.

 ## Types Emitter